-Did ‘Teen Mom 2’ Kailyn Lowry’s Mystery Baby Daddy Cheat On Her?
+Did ‘Teen Mom 2’ Star Kailyn Lowry’s Mystery Baby Daddy Cheat On Her?

-Teen Mom 2‘s Kailyn Lowry has recently confirmed she is doing pregnancy #3 alone, without the help of the father.
+Teen Mom 2’s Kailyn Lowry has recently confirmed she is doing pregnancy No. 3 alone, without the help of the father.
 Originally, Kailyn was scared the situation would come to something like this, so she struck pre-emptively by not revealing his identity.

 Although there were rumors that the pair were reconciling, it seems any kind of mediation between the two didn’t work out.
-Kailyn Lowry recently tweeted that she was “meant to be single” and was ready to raise baby #3 alone, but of course with a little help from her friends.
+Kailyn Lowry recently tweeted that she was “meant to be single” and was ready to raise baby No. 3 alone with a little help from her friends.

-Kailyn Lowry took to her blog to talk about her fears of being a single mom to three kids.
+Kailyn Lowry took to her blog to talk about her fears of being a single mom to three kids (via the Hollywood Gossip).

 “I think I’m most worried about the changes ahead, but also that I will have this baby 24/7 by myself with no help.

 Although she won’t have much physical help, Kailyn Lowry’s other two baby daddies, Javi Marroquin and Jo Rivera have always been supportive and interested in co-parenting.
-While they may help Kail with some of the tasks she has to do, they definitely won’t be relieving her night time care duties or helping her change the baby’s diapers.
+While they might help Kail with some of the tasks she has to do, they definitely won’t be relieving her night-time care duties or helping her change the baby’s diapers.

 Javi Marroquin has just confirmed his relationship with Teen Mom 3 star’s Briana DeJesus’ sister, Brittany DeJesus, and looks to be off having fun when Kail is taking care of Lincoln, 3.
 Jo Rivera and his fiancé, Vee, are also busy taking care of their own little girl.

-Kailyn Lowry hasn’t said much of anything about the baby’s father, except to confirm that he is African-American.
+Kailyn Lowry hasn’t said much of anything about the baby’s father, except to confirm that he is African American.
 But earlier today, the reality star took to Twitter to repost a meme about cheating, leading many to believe that this is why broke up her relationship with the mystery man.

 “We live in a generation where people say they want to be together forever but everyone gives into temptation…bruh dub da h*e if your girl is worth it…n***a it’s not that hard…how a dime got cheated on because of a nickel,” the status read.